binaryphile/binaryphile.github.io/_posts/2018-07-30-approach-bash-like-a-developer-part-6-outline-script.md

 See [part 1] if you want to catch the series from the start.

 [Last time], we made our first test succeed.
-This time we'll put some finishing touches on the source and test files.
-This will form the template for how I write tests for the rest of the series.
+This time we'll put some finishing touches our source file to better work with shpec.
+This will form the outline of a testable script.

 Main Street
 -----------